dac logo

 Cloud providers charge data egress fees whenever data leaves their network.
 At first, these fees may seem minor, but at scale, they can add up fast.

-And that’s just one example – every cloud provider has their own pricing structures, making it even harder to predict and control costs.
+And that’s just one example—every cloud provider has its own pricing structures, making it even harder to predict and control costs.

 Network Costs – More Clouds, More Complexity